-After inoculating milk with culture, and setting the curd with rennet it’s time to cut the cheese curd.
-There are several different ways process the curds and each of the methods will affect the type of cheese.
+There are several different ways to process the curds.
+And each method results in a different type of cheese.
 Whether you’re stretching for mozzarella or cooking the curds for cheddar, here is everything you need to know about preparing cheese curds.

 Note: This post on preparing cheese curds is part of a series of posts on cheesemaking.
 Check out How To Make Cheese At Home for a complete list of topics.